 • Selling Program Ads - Business advertisers are one way we help pay for the shows.
 We ask families to ask around their community for businesses interested in advertising in the show programs.

-• Advertising the Show - We ask families to advertise the show by posting the information on social media, inviting their friends and family, and hanging show posters around their community.
+• Advertising the Show - We ask families to advertise the show by posting the information on social media and inviting their friends and family.
+The cast hangs show posters at local businesses after one Saturday rehearsal.

 • Set up & Tear Down - Families are requested to help set up for the show and tear down (know as "Strike") the show after the last performance.